-The Wrestle Kingdom card is full of title matches galore and if you’ve read my other previews of the Gauntlet match and the IWGP Jr Heavyweight title match, you’ll know that I’m so excited I may just scream when it starts (even though it’s 7am UK time).
-But, with all these high calibre title matches, I feel like one match that is getting overlooked is the special match between Jay White vs Kazuchika Okada which is probably the match I’ve been looking forward to the most.
+The Wrestle Kingdom card is full of title matches galore and if you’ve read my other reviews of the Gauntlet match and the IWGP Jr Heavyweight title match, you’ll know that I’m so excited I may just scream when it starts (even though it’s 7 am UK time).
+But, with all these high caliber title matches, I feel like one match that is getting overlooked is the special match between Jay White vs Kazuchika Okada which is probably the match I’ve been looking forward to the most.

-After a seemingly smooth few months where Jay was working cohesively with the faction in tag matches and emphasising the dominance of Chaos, when the G1 came and Jay beat Okada in controversial way, that’s where the issues started.
-There seemed to be issues with him and the rest of Chaos including Sho, Yoh and Yoshi Hashi and it almost seemed as if Jay was on his way to taking over the faction to get Chaos back to its former glory.
+After a seemingly smooth few months, Jay was working cohesively with the faction in tag matches.
+Thus emphasizing the dominance of Chaos.
+This was when the G1 came and Jay beat Okada in a controversial way.
+This was where the issues started.
+There seemed to be issued with him and the rest of Chaos including Sho, Yoh, and Yoshi Hashi and it almost seemed as if Jay was on his way to taking over the faction to get Chaos back to its former glory.
 However, at King of Pro Wrestling, White cemented his betrayal of Okada by attacking both Okada and Tanahashi before revealing that the Rainmaker’s manager and best friend Gedo had also turned on him.

 Jay White has pretty much had the best breakout year of any wrestler after returning from excursion in November 2017 and challenging Tanahashi for the IWGP Intercontinental title.
 He’s then been from strength to strength by beating Kenny Omega for the US title, beating both Okada and Tanahashi in the G1 in August, then turning on Chaos ad then joining the BC OGs as their new leader.
 Okay, some of his wins haven’t been the most legit and there’s been some controversies, low blows and chairs involved but you can’t deny that it’s been the year of the Switchblade.
 White wants to prove that he’s the best in the company so, to do that and cement his place at the top of the card, he’s got to beat the man who was at the top of the company for so long.